jiyamaryjoseph/ML-Digits-SVC/README.md

 # ML-Digits-SVC
-Here I am using Support Vector Method for digits.
+Here I am using Support Vector Method for digits and also confusion matrix.